-24 The Chief Executive Officer shall register any firm that

-- (a) was registered as a professional corporation or limited liability partnership by a legacy body or was a firm whose name had been approved by a legacy body, immediately prior to the coming into force of this Act; or - (b) qualifies for registration or continued registration as a registered firm pursuant to the by-laws. - 25 (1) The privileges of those individuals and firms registered pursuant to Section 23 or 24 are as set out in the by-laws. - (2) Conditions or restrictions that applied to an individual or firm registered by a legacy body immediately prior to the coming into force of this Act continue to apply to the individual or firm when registered by CPA Nova Scotia.
+- 24 The Chief Executive Officer shall register any firm that - (a) was registered as a professional corporation or limited liability partnership by a legacy body or was a firm whose name had been approved by a legacy body, immediately prior to the coming into force of this Act; or - (b) qualifies for registration or continued registration as a registered firm pursuant to the by-laws.
+2015, c.
+30, s.
+24.